alexyzha/AStar-Visualizer/README.md

 - Throughout it's time in the priority queue, a node may or may not be processed
 - If a node reaches the front of the priority queue, it is processed
 - Processing a node means adding all of its neighboring nodes to the priority queue with their own respective F- and G-scores
-- If the neighbor is blocked or in the closed set, it will not be added
+- If a neighbor is blocked or in the closed set, it will not be added

 Here are some visual examples.
 Let's work with a 3x3 excerpt from a matrix of arbitrary size.
 Each square (white/green, labeled 1-9) represents a node.